 Poisson noise was inserted into the projection data for each case in the library to reach a noise level that corresponded to 25% of the full dose (i.e. "quarter-dose" data were simulated).
-The projection data are from right before image reconstruction, i.e. after all preprocessing and taking the logarithm.
-For reconstruction algorithms requiring statistical information, a noise map, expressed as the noise-equivalent incident number of quanta for each data frame, will be provided.
+The projection data were from right before image reconstruction, i.e. after all preprocessing and taking the logarithm.
+For reconstruction algorithms requiring statistical information, a noise map, expressed as the noise-equivalent incident number of quanta for each data frame, was provided.

-- The same ten patient cases will be provided to each participant.
-These cases will be excluded from further analysis in the testing phase.
+- The same ten patient cases were provided to each participant.
+These cases were excluded from further analysis in the testing phase.

-- Training cases will include subtle and typical lesions, and at least one negative case.
-A range of patient sizes will be included in the training data set.
+- Training cases included subtle and typical lesions, and at least one negative case.
+A range of patient sizes were included in the training data set.

-- Data from the scan of an ACR CT accreditation phantom also will be provided.
-The phantom will be scanned and reconstructed using the same parameters given above, except that automated exposure control and tube potential systems will be shut off.
-The phantom data will be collected at 120 kV and 200 effective mAs and 50 effective mAs.
+- Data from the scan of an ACR CT accreditation phantom were also provided.
+The phantom was scanned and reconstructed using the same parameters given above, except that automated exposure control and tube potential systems were shut off.
+The phantom data were collected at 120 kV and 200 effective mAs and 50 effective mAs.

-- For the patient and phantom training data, full-dose and quarter-dose filtered back projection images with lesion locations marked will be provided, as will the corresponding projection data.
+- For the patient and phantom training data, full-dose and quarter-dose filtered back projection images with lesion locations marked were provided with the corresponding projection data.

-- The DICOM data dictionary for the manufacturer-neutral projection data format (DICOM-CT-PD) developed at Mayo Clinic, and various Matlab reading tools, will be provided.
+- The DICOM data dictionary for the manufacturer-neutral projection data format (DICOM-CT-PD) developed at Mayo Clinic, and various Matlab reading tools, was also provided.

 DICOM-CT-PD User Manual and Dictionary File

-The DICOM-CT-PD user manual and DICOM dictionary file can be downloaded here.
+The 2018 version of the DICOM-CT-PD user manual and a DICOM dictionary file can be downloaded here.
 These files will assist participants in correctly reading and interpreting the provided projection data.

 ACR Phantom Data (Projection and Image Data)